Charlie Manuel: 2012–13

 In 2012, he managed the Phillies to an 81–81 record.
-It marked the first time in five years the team failed to reach the postseason.
+It marked the first time since 2006 the Phillies failed to reach the postseason.

 In 2013, Manuel won his 1,000th game on August 12.
 However, Manuel did not win another game with the Phillies, and after the team lost their 15th game out of 20 after the All-Star Break, Manuel was fired on August 16.
 He was replaced by third-base coach Ryne Sandberg.
 Reaction around the league and from the Phillies fan base mostly consisted of sadness and gratitude to Manuel for his tenure.
 Several Phillies veterans, including Chase Utley and Cole Hamels, expressed regret and guilt, believing their lack of production led to Manuel's firing; they said that they viewed Manuel as a fatherly figure.
 Sandberg commented the next day, "It was a roller coaster of a day emotionally.
 It affected me and I think it affects the players."
 Manuel received praise from the media for his class in handling the situation, and sportswriters mostly exonerated him of the blame for the Phillies' performance, focusing on his not having had better players.
 When asked if he had enough pieces to win the last two years, he said "The last two years?
 No. I can straight face tell you that."
 He finished with a record of 780 wins and 636 losses.
 Of the six managers to have lasted for twelve seasons in the position in Major League Baseball, Manuel is the only one to have won 1,000 games.
 He is also one of just a dozen managers to have won a thousand games without having also lost a thousand as well (of those, six are in the Hall of Fame).
 Despite stepping down, Manuel returned to the Philles in 2019 as a senior advisor to the General Manager.

 Philadelphia Phillies hitting coach

 2019

-On August 13, 2019, he was hired as the hitting coach of the Phillies, replacing John Mallee.
+On August 13, 2019, he was hired as interim hitting coach of the Phillies, replacing John Mallee.
+The 75-year old Manuel held that position for the remainder of the 2019 season before returning to his advisory role at the conclusion of the campaign.